 In this instance, the partner is then able to add value based on their specialisms and experience.
 For us, we would then be able to look how the other channels would work in conjunction with these inserts, help advise on format, creative, calls to actions, A/B testing, marketing attribution and so on.
-Whilst the output may be the same or similar, and the financial cost to the customer be the same or similar, the value gained from the partner is significantly greater than that of the service provider.
+While the initial output and the financial cost to the customer might be the same or similar, the value gained from the partner is significantly greater than that of the service provider.

 Even just framing questions in this way to your key suppliers will help in building up a more valuable relationship for your business.

 As part of a partnership relationship, collaborating on projects is key.
-Ensuring effective collaborative relationships start with choosing the right partner.
+Ensuring effective collaborative relationships starts with choosing the right partner.
 Many procurement activities conducted to identify suitable suppliers/partners will focus very heavily on cost.
-Whilst this makes sense for the procurement of homogeneous products with limited scope of added value, it does not for industries like marketing and creative services.
+Whilst this can make sense for the procurement of more homogeneous products with limited scope for value add, it usually doesn’t make sense for things like marketing and creative services.